Siebel Email Response Administration Guide > Siebel Email Response Workflows >

 • Decision point.
 The place in a workflow process at which a work item branches to other steps depending on a set of conditions.
 It includes possible branches for that point in the business process.
 Each branch consists of one or more conditions that must be met for a work item to follow that branch.
 A workflow process definition can have one or more decision points.

 • Business service.
-An activity within a workflow process.
+An activity in a workflow process.
 Business services are logically linked together to create a workflow process definition.

 • Subprocess.
 A workflow process that is embedded in another workflow process as part of the workflow process definition.